Michedev/deep-learning-template/readme.md

 # Deep Learning Template

-This is a template for deep learning projects based on _Pytorch, Pytorch Lightning, conda-project and Hydra_.
+This is a template for deep learning projects based on _Pytorch, Pytorch Lightning and Hydra_.

 ## How to initialize a new project